oxlip-lang/oxlip-doc/src/doc/overview.md

 {: .note }
 There is no _relation_ schema in OpenAPI.
 When used as a schema, only the URI part of a relation is preserved.
-Next to OpenAPI, OAL is experimenting with complementary formats to retain the state transition information in the compiler output.
+Next to OpenAPI, Oxlip is experimenting with complementary formats to retain the state transition information in the compiler output.

 ### Schema operators
 A conjunction of schemas is expressed with the `&` operator.